MarSegu/cloud_provisioning_project/README.md

 ## ✨ Overview

-**cloud_provisioning_project** es un entorno de pruebas para despliegue de recursos cloud mediante infraestructura como código.
-Este repositorio permite crear y administrar diferentes recursos en la nube utilizando Terraform (HCL) y cuenta con integración automática vía GitHub Actions para CI/CD.
-Ideal para experimentar, aprender y validar configuraciones cloud en ambientes controlados.
+**cloud_provisioning_project** is a testing environment for cloud resource deployment using Infrastructure as Code.
+This repository allows you to create and manage various cloud resources with Terraform (HCL) and features automatic integration via GitHub Actions for CI/CD.
+It's ideal for experimenting, learning, and validating cloud configurations in controlled environments.

 ---